 5. Bamboo Flooring

-Bamboo floors are made of grass -- yes, bamboo is a type of grass -- and are stronger and harder than hardwood floors.
+Bamboo floors are made of grass—yes, bamboo is a type of grass—and are stronger and harder than hardwood floors.
 This is an eco-friendly flooring choice due to bamboo's rapid harvest time and regeneration process.
 Bamboo flooring comes in strips and planks, like wood and laminate flooring, that fit tightly together.
 There are many grain and color options available.

 6. Rubber Flooring

 Rubber flooring is made of virgin or recycled rubber.
 It comes in a wide range of colors, patterns, and styles.
-This type of flooring is very durable, sometimes lasting for over 30 years, and can be a great alternative for a child’s bedroom or playroom.
+This type of flooring is very durable, sometimes lasting for more than 30 years, and can be a great alternative for a child’s bedroom or playroom.
 Besides its durability, it’s also easy to clean and maintain.

 7. Cork Flooring

-It’s most often used in kitchens, thanks to its durability and comfortable support when standing for long stretches of time, but cork is also a suitable choice for bedroom use, as it absorbs sound.
+It’s most often used in kitchens, thanks to its durability and comfortable support when standing for long periods, but cork is also a suitable choice for bedroom use, as it absorbs sound.
 When stepping onto cork flooring with heels, your shoe will make an indentation into the cork, but as soon as you release your shoe from the floor, the cork particles quickly resume their original positions.
 Heavy furniture, however, can leave permanent indentations.